Cookies & personal data

 Onboarding(Onboarding)

 The process of introducing a new employee to the company: meeting the team, learning values, tools, and tasks.
-Quality onboarding lasts 30 to 90 days.
-Research shows: good onboarding increases new hire retention by 82%.
+Quality onboarding takes 30-90 days.
+Research shows good onboarding increases new hire retention by 82%.

-"Automated onboarding via AI agent: first-week tasks, team introductions, values knowledge test—without HR involvement."
+"AI-powered onboarding: first-week tasks, team introductions, values quiz — all automated without HR involvement."

 O